wizcamp/wizcamp-realms-demo/session-guides/SESSION-06.md

 - **What would happen if I didn't have caching in my trivia game?**
 - **How can I use the browser DevTools to debug localStorage issues?**

----

-### 💬 Pro Tip:

-Caching is everywhere in professional development — from browser caches to CDNs to database query caches.
-The patterns you learned today (check cache first, store on miss, handle serialization) apply to caching systems at every scale.
-Master these fundamentals and you'll understand how the entire internet stays fast!